conorwhanson/coding_reference/Networking/M2NetworkDevices.md

 **Modem** converts data into a format that is easy to transmit across network.
 When data reaches its destination the modem converts it to OG form.
 Most common are cable and DSL.

-**Bridge** joins 2 separate networks so they can communicate and work as a singel network.
+**Bridge** joins 2 separate networks so they can communicate and work as a single network.
 Can be wired or wireless.

 **Gateway** is hardware or software that allows data to flow from one network to another (e.g., home network to internet).